intermediate

 How Purpose Budget Handles Credit Cards

-Purpose Budget has intelligent credit card handling that makes debt management simple and automatic:
+Purpose Budget uses the industry-standard Total Debt approach for intelligent credit card handling that makes debt management simple and automatic:

 When you make a credit card purchase, Purpose Budget automatically:

-1. Moves money from your spending category to your "Credit Card Payment" category
+1. Moves money permanently from your spending category to your "Credit Card Payment" category

 Example: Smart Credit Card Purchase